 German intellectual history has provided some of the most important statements of Western culture from Kant to Luhmann, Hegel to Heidegger, Marx, Freud and Nietzsche, etc. In this course, we will examine select aspects of German intellectual history in detail.
-The content of the course will vary from year to year, so check the departmental website for details.
+The content of the course will vary from year to year.